gjyu63/kiwi-thief/README.md

 # kiwi-thief
-Stealing things from http://woeid.rosselliot.co.nz/lookup, multithread-ly
+Stealing things from a website, multithread-ly